bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ```
 ![imgL1](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/images/imgL1.png?raw=true)

 Luckily, all of our models performed better than the "all-FALSE" method, so we know they're doing something right.
-Some models slightly improved after pruning predictors, and some worsened.
-Noticeably, our logistic and stepwise models now have the same accuracy statistic, because they both concluded on the same final model formula; this will carry on over the following metrics as well.
+Some model performance slightly improved after predictors were pruned, and some worsened.
+Noticeably, our logistic and stepwise models now have the same accuracy statistic, because they both concluded on the same final model formula; this observation will stay true for later metrics as well.
 The only model to show strong(-ish) improvements after pruning was the bagged tree model, and the new random forest model outperformed all others.

 ### Specificity